2021 Metropolitan District Applications

-The city is in the process of amending the City's model service plan, model intergovernmental agreement, and Chapter 66 of the City Code for metropolitan districts ('metro districts').
-Click here for information on these changes.
+In October 2021, the City adopted amendments to the City's model service plan, model intergovernmental agreement, and Chapter 66 of the City Code for metropolitan districts ('metro districts').
+Click here for information on these changes and current application information.

 Metropolitan Districts ("Metro Districts")